netspie/PageTree/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Browsing, learning from the same notes either written down on a paper or a computer every day becomes so boring after a time..
 It brings routine.
 It slowly makes you start to procrastinate again.

-I still want to learn and master japanese language and you may say: "Well... just research the web, find courses, find a teacher, checkout YT and go on!"
-True.
-But not 100%.

 ### Technical Documentation (not up-to-date)
 https://github.com/Dariusz-L/PageTree-Design-Documentation